The Divergence Borel-Cantelli Lemma revisited: Introduction

 \section{Introduction}

-The Borel-Cantelli Lemma is a result in probability theory with wide reaching applications to various areas of mathematics.
+The Borel--Cantelli Lemma is a result in probability theory with wide reaching applications to various areas of mathematics.
 To some extent, this note is motivated by its deep applications to number theory, in particular to metric number theory -- see for example \cite{BBDV09, BDV06, durham, HarmanMNT, HarmanPap, Sprindzuk} and references within.
-Loosely speaking, metric number theory is concerned with the arithmetic properties of almost all numbers and many key results in the theory are underpinned by variants of the divergence part of the Borel-Cantelli Lemma (see Lemma~DBC below).
-The divergence part is also known as the second Borel-Cantelli Lemma and it naturally shows up (in some form) in the proof of the notorious Duffin-Schaeffer Conjecture \cite{DuffinSchaeffer} recently given by Koukoulopoulos $\&$ Maynard \cite{maynard} and its higher dimensional generalisation proved two decades earlier by Pollington $\&$ Vaughan \cite{PV90}.
-Indeed, the divergence Borel-Cantelli Lemma is very much at the heart of numerous other recent advances on topical problems in metric number theory, such as those in the theory of multiplicative and inhomogeneous Diophantine approximation and Diophantine approximation on manifolds and more generally on fractals, see for example \cite{ACY, BHV20, Sam-Duke, Sam-Nicolas, Sam-Nicolas2, Sam-Lei, KL, Felipe17, Felipe2020, Yu}.
-In a nutshell, our goal it is to revisit the Borel-Cantelli Lemma and to establish both sufficient and necessary conditions that guarantee either positive or full measure.
+Loosely speaking, metric number theory is concerned with the arithmetic properties of almost all numbers and many key results in the theory are underpinned by variants of the divergence part of the Borel--Cantelli Lemma (see Lemma~DBC below).
+The divergence part is also known as the second Borel--Cantelli Lemma and it naturally shows up (in some form) in the proof of the notorious Duffin-Schaeffer Conjecture \cite{DuffinSchaeffer} recently given by Koukoulopoulos $\&$ Maynard \cite{maynard} and its higher dimensional generalisation proved two decades earlier by Pollington $\&$ Vaughan \cite{PV90}.
+Indeed, the divergence Borel--Cantelli Lemma is very much at the heart of numerous other recent advances on topical problems in metric number theory, such as those in the theory of multiplicative and inhomogeneous Diophantine approximation and Diophantine approximation on manifolds and more generally on fractals, see for example \cite{ACY, BHV20, Sam-Duke, Sam-Nicolas, Sam-Nicolas2, Sam-Lei, KL, Felipe17, Felipe2020, Yu}.
+In a nutshell, our goal it is to revisit the Borel--Cantelli Lemma and to establish both sufficient and necessary conditions that guarantee either positive or full measure.